What is included in a LIR?

 Compliance monitoring

 We no longer provide Compliance Monitoring Reports (CMRs) with a LIR.
-If you wish to obtain any CMRs for the property please ask for them directly from the holder of the resource consent/s.
+If you wish to obtain any CMRs for the property, please ask for them directly from the resource consent/s holder.
 We will note in LIRs whether or not there are any CMRs for the consents on the property.

 Wells

-Your report will include details for any known wells on the property and within 1 kilometre.
-Maps marking the locations of wells are included.
-All wells included in LIRs are searchable using Canterbury maps and our well search.
+Your report will include details, including a location map, of any known wells on the property and within one kilometre.
+All wells included in LIRs are searchable using Canterbury Maps and our well search.

 Groundwater quality